After over 2 years of foundational research, Vesta is conducting its first field pilots

 This project supports the sustainability goals of the Town of Southampton and the state of New York to achieve reduced and net zero greenhouse gas emissions outlined in the Town Southampton 400+ and NY State Climate Leadership and Community Protection Act of 2019.
 For more information on the timeline and details of the project, please visit our project website.

-This site is one of Vesta’s first demonstration pilots of Coastal Carbon Capture™ and serves as an important part of the overall research program.
-It is generating critical data concerning the safety and effectiveness of this solution.
-This pilot also supports the State of New York’s Carbon Dioxide Removal Leadership Act toward its ultimate goal to achieve net zero greenhouse gas emissions.
+As Vesta’s first field pilot of Coastal Carbon Capture™, this site serves as a vital part of the overall research program.
+It will generate critical data concerning the safety and effectiveness of this solution.